 To help separate the man from the myth, a newspaper reporter tracked down the old lawman’s daughter.
 Capt.
 Byrnes had been dead for almost two decades by the time Nellie J. Abbott finally opened up about her father.
 She said Byrnes didn’t publicly discuss his exploits, shunning attention.

 According to his daughter, Byrnes studied for the priesthood in St. Louis but the call of the wild west was too much for the young man.
 He ran away from the seminary college and made his way to Texas.
-There, he joined the Texas Rangers and fought in the Mexican American War, which raged from 1846 to 1848.
+There, he joined the Texas Rangers and fought in the 1846-48 Mexican American War.

 “He went with the Rangers in the war with Mexico, and was soon afterward taken prisoner, with a large number of other Americans, and was marched to Sonora, (Mexico),” she said.
 “There he was kept under guard, but was allowed certain liberties, and was permitted to remain for some time at the mission.”